 Etna's Shiny Bean open for business

-The espresso machine will serve two types of regular espresso and one decaffeinated version daily.
+The machine will serve two types of regular espresso and one decaffeinated version daily.

 “Just like wine, espressos have different flavor profiles and flavor notes,” she said.

-The espresso machine sits atop the shop's counter in the first floor of the sprawling three-story, 5,000-square-foot space.
-Inspired by quiet commuter trains available through Amtrak and other carriers, Hermanowski plans to offer a quiet room for people to work or read, and she is soliciting art from locals to fill the building's expansive wall space.
+She is using the first floor of the sprawling three story, approximately 5,000-square-foot space.
+The espresso machine will set atop the shop's counter.
+Inspired by quiet commuter trains available through Amtrak and other carriers, Hermanowski plans to offer a quiet room for people to work or read.

 Erica Cebzanov is a Tribune-Review contributor.